ahelal/ci-bully/README.md

 CI bully is a go program that will warn and close github PRs that are long living.
 You can define the actions in the configuration.
 Ideally we want to developers to avoid using long living branches.

-It is better to run PR bully from a CI daily as PR bully does not keep state.
+It is better to run PR bully from a CI daily.
+Keep in mind CI bully does not keep state or check if it posted before.

 ## Config
 ```yaml